alexfernandez/alexfernandez.github.io/2017/origins-language.md

-A single consonant word is thus limited to less than 100 words in the best of cases, and probably no further than 30 or so, since many of these consonants are combinations of simpler sounds.
+A single consonant word is thus limited to less than 100 words in the best of cases, and probably no further than 30 or so, since many of these consonants can be viewed as combinations of simpler sounds.
 These combinations may have evolved from consonant groupings, and be therefore modern constructions.